 - Surface personnel will either need a place to shelter or be brought back to the habitat for the duration of the quake (I really doubt anyone will want to spend 10+ minutes on the surface when it’s rocking and rolling).
 This process will certainly disrupt mining operations and could increase the risk to Homesteaders on the surface.

 While not as obvious as vacuum and radiation, moonquakes could be almost as big a challenge.
 Especially since we don’t know much about them.

 Luna is between approximately 363,000 km and 405,700 km from Earth.
 Early Homesteaders won’t be able to receive help quickly.
 And they won’t be able to go home if something bad happens.
 It could take 3 days or more to get supplies to a Homestead even if a rocket was on the pad and ready to go.
 Heck, it takes 1.3 seconds for a radio signal to go from Earth to Luna.
 Try having a phone conversation with a 3 second delay between responses.
-It’s significant.
-Homesteaders are going to have to be able to deal with issues on their own.
-OK, hopefully they can get long-distance technical and moral support from Earth (if their radio is still working).

 The need for advanced robotics

 We must limit the time humans spend on the surface because it is so hostile.
 The current paradigm is to use really complex and expensive robots to do the job.
 And because these robots have to operate without a human nearby to fix them, they have to be super reliable.
 They also need to be at least semi-autonomous to account for the time delay between commands.
 That means lots of designing and testing.
 And spending a lot of time and money.
-It’s obviously very hard to do as we still haven’t had a single mining robot actually land on the Lunar surface.
+It’s obviously very hard to do as we still haven’t had a single mining robot actually land on the Lunar surface and dig anything up.